Ontario Student Assistance Program (OSAP)

 - Queen's University will be reporting all undergraduate scholarships/awards/bursaries to OSAP via another reporting mechanism

-- If you include your Queen’s University need-based award on your OSAP application, Student Awards staff will not automatically adjust your scholarship/bursary/award income as staff cannot be certain of your external awards
+- If you include your Queen’s University need-based award on your OSAP application, Financial Aid and Awards staff will not automatically adjust your scholarship/bursary/award income as staff cannot be certain of your external awards

 Graduate students must report their graduate scholarships and awards received from Queen's University (e.g., Queen's Graduate Award etc.).
 Financial need-based assistance (e.g., General Bursary assistance) is not reported on the OSAP application.

-- The Office of the University Registrar (Student Awards) will review the award income of graduate students.
-If a student does not report his/her Queen’s merit-based awards (reports $0 scholarship/bursary/award income) on his/her OSAP application, and the student has received a merit-based award, the student’s OSAP account will be updated by Student Awards staff to reflect accurate amount of study period scholarship income.
+- The Office of the University Registrar (Financial Aid and Awards) will review the award income of graduate students.
+If a student does not report his/her Queen’s graduate awards on his/her OSAP application, and the student has received graduate awards, the student’s OSAP account will be updated by Financial Aid and Awards staff to reflect accurate amount of study period award income.
 The student is subsequently reassessed for OSAP assistance